 Check out our full Sony A90J review and start saving those pennies.

-The LG G1 is the best all-round OLED TV available right now.
-It's LG's first model with its next-gen 'OLED evo' panel, which promises a little more brightness than most OLED TVs, and better colour accuracy.
-That's matched with the usual impeccable per-pixel brightness control, resulting in astounding HDR images – among the best we've ever seen.
+The LG G1 was the first model with LG's next-gen 'OLED evo' panel, which promised a little more brightness than most OLED TVs, and better colour accuracy.
+That's matched with the usual impeccable per-pixel brightness control, resulting in astounding HDR images – only the LG G2 can beat that.

 It's also LG's best TV to date for detail and texture in images, thanks to a new version of LG's image processor.
 Native 4K footage looks incredibly sharp without being unnatural, and noise is reduced to impressibly low levels, so things look more lifelike.
 Upscaling from HD to 4K has also been improved, so whether you're watching something made for 4K or not, the LG G1 really makes the most of it.
 The same goes for motion processing, which is among the best in the business, helping everything flow smoothly without becoming artificial at all – it's especially improved for 24fps films, which is welcome.